ChantalShepherd/zen-flow/README.md

 - Used to build the website and debug.

 # Testing

 - Testing on this project was done manually by myself.

+- Test all links including sign up buttons, navigation bar areas and logo is working correctly - no errors
+- Navigate effectictively through the site - no errors
+- Images displayed correctly and not distorted - no errors

 ### Testing Phase